lukmanfash/lukmanfash/README.md

 •	Climate Change Leadership: Online course by Uppsala University, Sweden.
 (December 2016).

 ### Community Involvement
 •	Integrated Water Resources Management (IWRM) Committee Member of the American Water Resources Association (AWRA).
-(2021- Present)
+(2021- 2023)

 •	Volunteer at the International Students’ Arrival Week event (2021) by the ETSU Multicultural Center, Division of Student Life and Enrollment:  Welcome new international students to the orientation program and One Stop Shop event.